 Hugh has a personal interest in travel medicine, gaining an MSc in the subject in 1999.
 In 2009 he completed an MBA and in 2011 was elected Chair and Clinical Leader of the CCG.
 His executive portfolio includes being clinical lead for the Nottingham University Hospitals Trust contract and Emergency Care.
 Hugh is Chair of the UNICOM Cluster Board.

-Gary Thompson - Chief Operating Officer for Greater Nottingham
+Gary Thompson - Acting Accountable Officer for Greater Nottingham

 Gary Thompson joined NHS Nottingham City CCG following a role as Chief Officer at NHS Southern Derbyshire CCG.
 He previously held a number of clinical and lecturing posts in primary and secondary care before moving into a managerial role, with the establishment of clinical commissioning groups.
 He has held national roles in the NHS in England and NHS Scotland.